DavidEGrayson/secp256k1-rb/README.md

 if context.ecdsa_verify(digest, signature, pubkey) == 1
   # signature is valid
 else
-  # signature is not valid
+  # signature is not valid, or some other error
 end
 ```

 ## Supported platforms